munificent/craftinginterpreters/book/classes.md

 ^code lox-class-methods (1 before, 3 after)

 Where an instance stores state, the class stores behavior.
-LoxInstance has its map of fields.
-LoxClass gets a map of methods.

-Even though methods are defined on the class, they are still accessed through the instances of that class:
+LoxInstance has its map of fields, and LoxClass gets a map of methods.
+Even though methods are owned by the class, they are still accessed through instances of that class:

 ^code lox-instance-get-method (5 before, 2 after)